-Outside of the United States, we currently maintain distribution facilities, call centers, technology centers, administrative offices and/or have sales personnel in Belgium, Canada, Germany, India and the United Kingdom, and we currently intend to expand our international operations.
+Outside of the United States, we currently maintain distribution facilities, call centers, technology centers, administrative offices and/or have sales personnel in Belgium, Canada, Germany, India, Bulgaria and the United Kingdom, and we currently intend to expand our international operations.
 We cannot assure you we will be successful in expanding in these or any additional international markets.
+In addition, we may face competition from companies that may have more experience with operations in these countries or with international operations generally.
+We may also face difficulties integrating new facilities in different countries into our existing operations, as well as integrating employees that we hire in different countries into our existing corporate culture.
 In addition to the uncertainty regarding our ability to generate revenue or profits from foreign operations and expand our international presence, there are risks inherent in doing business internationally that we have not generally faced in our U.S. operations, including: